isaka-james/fb-phish/README.md

 ## What's new?
-  - [x] Now the refresh for admin pannel to get *passwords* and *usernames* uses JavaScript, say *bye bye* to refresh page html element.(6 March, 2024)
+  - [x] Now the refresh for admin pannel to get *passwords* and *usernames* uses JavaScript, say *bye bye* to refresh page html element.(**6 March, 2024**)
   - [x] Images and logics which were draining the Tool are removed from JavaScript. ( 6 March, 2024)
-  - [x] Used the bootstrap to prettify the admin pannel and the table of username and passwords look neat.(6 March, 2024)
+  - [x] Used the bootstrap to prettify the admin pannel and the table of username and passwords look neat.
+Also the links are now prettified!
+(6 March, 2024)
   - [x] Removed useless code(*clean*) and introduced new advanced infrustructure.
 (6 March, 2024)
-  - [x] Now the links are working fine, to access admin pannel just type https://localhost:8080/admin (6 March, 2024)
+  - [x] Now the links are working fine, to access admin pannel just type *https://localhost:8080/admin* (6 March, 2024)
   - [x]  Now windows users can now run smoothly without any problem. ( Feb15, 2024)
   - [x]  The reload feature has been added for windows admin pannel!.
 (Feb15, 2024)
   - [x]  New User Interface resembling to the today's Facebook interface!.
 (Jan,2024)
   - [x]  Removed all the facebook links, now everything runs locally!.

 ## My anonymous friend's comment: 💭
 *This login page is so well-crafted that even Mark Zuckerberg himself might be fooled.
 The design is flawless, the user experience is seamless, and the security measures are top-notch that It has no connections link with Facebook, So when you use, you feel like **anonymous hacker** !.
 It's like the perfect replica, so identical to the real thing that even the creator of Facebook would have a hard time telling the difference.*